ferthelet/phase-1-arrays-objects-what-is-really-going-on/README.md

 ## Learning Goals

-- Recognize Arrays are Objects
+- Recognize Arrays are Objects.
-- Recognize that many other things in JavaScript are Objects
+- Recognize that many other things in JavaScript are Objects.
-- Take a deeper look at Objects
+- Take a deeper look at Objects.
 - Introduce `this`
-- Introduce Prototypal Inheritance
+- Introduce Prototypal Inheritance.

 ## Introduction